The Polar Bear

 A SYMBOL OF THE ARCTIC

 The polar bear is the world’s largest land-based predator and is thus larger than other species of bear.
-Its fascinating strength has made it a popular symbol of strength in the Arctic world, and the Government of Greenland uses the polar bear in the official national coat of arms.
+Its compelling power has made it a popular symbol of strength in the Arctic world, and the Government of Greenland uses the polar bear in the official national coat of arms.

 POLAR BEARS AROUND GREENLAND

-In Greenland the polar bear lives and breeds in the northernmost parts of West Greenland and in Northeast Greenland, but is also occasionally seen elsewhere in Greenland, as it moves with the drifting ice.
+In Greenland the polar bear lives and breeds in the northernmost parts of West Greenland and in Northeast Greenland, but is also occasionally seen elsewhere in the country, as it moves with the drifting ice.

 However, it is extremely rare for either local inhabitants or tourists to see a living polar bear.
 The chances of seeing a polar bear are greatest when sailing by ship along the coast.